shubham11941140/Socket-Programming/README.md

 #### Refer to Demo.mp4 file to get a detailed live audio and video demonstration of the running live deployed project with a detailed explanation of the working code.

+#### Refer to the ReadMe files present inside the directories to run each particular socket programming application.

 #### Refer to requirements.txt to install the necessary Python Library requirements